Dreamzilla/dreamzilla.github.io/android/faq/getting_started/host_add.md

 <br>

 > ### What is a host?
-> Serverauditor is a cross-platform SSH Client.
+> Termius is a cross-platform SSH Client.
 It helps you to connect to- and manage a system or service.
 If a system or service is prepared to accept SSH connections it is called a host.
-A host can be found through hostname e.g. ssh.serverauditor.com or IP address e.g. 192.168.0.21.
+A host can be found through hostname e.g. ssh.Termius.com or IP address e.g. 192.168.0.21.